B1BU/Minimal-Spyglass/README.md

 ***

-Ignore the pack version warning, it should work for all Minecraft versions
+This pack should work for all Minecraft versions, disregard the pack version warning

 ***